aws-solutions-library-samples/guidance-for-modernizing-electric-vehicle-charging-on-aws/README.md

 You could try to switch the default chip architecure for ECS from `ARM` to `X86_64` by uncommenting [this line](./bin/aws-ocpp-gateway.ts#L16) in [bin/aws-ocpp-gateway.ts](./bin/aws-ocpp-gateway.ts#L16)

 ### Docker: failed to bundle asset
-If you get an error like the one below, then Docker is not running and need to be restarted:
+If you get an error like the one below:

 ```bash
 ...